TULiberalArts/Arabic/pages/home.md

 ---
 title: Home
-meta-description: Arabic courses in literature, film and popular culture invite students from any major to develop familiarity with the cultures of the Middle East
+description: Arabic courses in literature, film and popular culture invite students from any major to develop familiarity with the cultures of the Middle East
-meta-keywords: arabic, language, minor
+keywords: arabic, language, minor
 permalink: /
 layout: home
 feature: true